ibm-cloud-docs/vpc/pps-create.md

    You can opt out of this requirement if you are willing to use one of limited predefined set of domains listed in [Registering and verifying ownership of service endpoints (FQDNs)](/docs/private-path?topic=private-path-private-path-service-about&interface=ui#pps-domain-register-verify).
    {: note}

-You can create an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, API, or Terraform.
+You can create an {{site.data.keyword.cloud}} Private Path service using the console, CLI, API, or Terraform.

-## Creating a Private Path service in the UI
+## Creating a Private Path service in the console
 {: #pps-ui-creating-private-path-service}
 {: ui}